-In 2017 I had been watching some short video clips of a stream above Rydalwater in the Lake District and was captivated with the dancing, swirling, life presence of the water.
+In 2014 I took some short video clips of a stream above Rydalwater in the Lake District, wanting to capture the flowing, swirling, life presence of the water.

 Similarities and Insights

-God’s shaping of the lives of His children is compared to the way clay is fashioned into a vessel by the potter on a potter’s wheel.
-Solomon did much observing, and through that gained conisderable insight.
-In the same way the more I have observed the process of making and fashioning the clay, the more insight the Holy Spirit has given me.
+God’s shaping of our lives is likened to the forming of a vessel by the potter on his wheel.
+The more I have observed the process of making and fashioning the clay, the more similarities and insights I have noticed.

-I found a snippet of some spontaneous piano playing to accompany the video.
-Finally, I put together a poem which grew out of some jottings I made as I pondered the video of the clay and the water.
+I found a snippet of some piano playing to accompany the video.
+Finally, as mentioned above I put together a poem which grew out of some jottings I made as I pondered the video of the clay and the water.
 I hope the video and the poem blesses you.

 The Spirit gives Life